CHECK OUT OUR NEWEST PROGRAMS!

 Our events reach students in PreK through Grade 12.
 Here’s a sample.
 To stay up-to-date, follow us on social media.

-TYLER GORDON AT IDA B WELLS MIDDLE SCHOOL
+HEATHER MCGHEE AT IDA B. WELLS MIDDLE SCHOOL

 SINCE 2011…